 Though the Templars owned the estate they did not live at Shipley.
 Instead, an estate officer managed the estate.
 The manager may have lived at what is now Kingsland Farm.

 Kingsland Farm lies beside Shipley Windmill, an octagonal smock mill, four stories high, built in 1879.
 The mill was restored as a memorial to author Hillaire Belloc, who lived here from 1906-1953 at Kingsland, directly beside the windmill.
 Belloc wrote many of his most popular works while living in Shipley, including Stane Street.
-The mill open to the public, and you can watch corn being ground and purchase fresh flour.
+The mill is not open to the public, but can be viewed from the neighbouring footpath.

 Another literary figure linked to Shipley is Scawen Blunt, a poet, statesman, and horse breeder.
 Bunt lived at New Buildings, north of the windmill, from 1895.
 During his residency, New Buildings became a magnet for literary figures such as WB Yeats and Oscar Wilde.
 Blunt died in 1922 and was buried in the grounds of his house.